nvaccess/nvda/devDocs/githubPullRequestTemplateExplanationAndExamples.md

   - Braille
   - Low Vision
   - Different web browsers (Firefox, Chrome, Edge)
+  - Localization in other languages / culture than English
 - When one of these can not be supported with this change, highlight it under the "Known issues" heading